abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex3.md

 In this exercise, you'll be verifying and confirming the successful deployment and configuration of Azure Stack HCI in the Azure Portal.

+## Lab Objectives

+You will be able to complete the following task:

+- Task 1: Verify the Azure Stack HCI deployment in Azure and its configuration

 ## Task 1: Verify the Azure Stack HCI deployment in Azure and its configuration

 1. From the Azure portal, open a resource group named **AzureStackHCI**.